 For The Frosting

 Whip cream.
-For this, put non-dairy cream in a big bowl.
+For this, put heavy whipping cream in a big bowl.

 Keep this bowl in an ice bath, which means keeping it on some ice cubes.
 For this, take ice cubes in a big bowl.
 Over this keep the cream bowl.